How Many Bees Live in a Hive?

 Drones

-The last bee type is the male drone.
+The last type of bee is the male drone.
 Like the queen, they have the sole purpose of reproduction.
 They exist to mate with the queen.
 Drone bees don’t work, can’t sting, and need to be fed and cared for by the worker bees.

 1. The Seasons

-Hive numbers do change with the seasons.
+As the seasons change, so do the hive numbers.
 At the peak of spring and summer, when there are lots of flowers to forage, hive numbers tend to be higher.
 During the colder months, honeybee numbers dwindle significantly.

 2. Health